stackbit-projects/mapmyhospitalapp-5bf17/content/pages/pricing.md

           As soon as patients register, you can see them on your dashboard along with all their info. make your work visual and intuitive.
       - title: Why should I use MapMyHospital?
-        content: |-
+        content: >
-          Once a task is complete, you will get a notification letting you know that you have one less thing to worry about - no matter who completes it!
+          Being a doctor takes a lot of work, we help you make it visual so it feels less intimidating.
       - title: Which integrations do you have?
         content: |-
           We work with all major productivity apps and platforms and support all